User Misconceptions of LLM-Based Conversational Programming Assistants: Limitations and Next Steps

+The most important limitation of our work is modest inter-rater reliability during annotation, strongly suggesting our codebook requires refinement.
+Major sources of disagreement included ambiguity from potentially low English proficiency and disagreement about whether certain misconceptions could be confidently recovered from prompt language alone.
+For example, if a user prompted the chatbot to remove all errors from a program, this could reflect either misplaced assumptions about dynamic analysis capabilities \textit{or} a deliberate prompting strategy.
+These findings point to necessary revisions before confidently addressing questions like: What are the most common user misconceptions about conversational programming assistants?
+How do they manifest in prompt language for real-time or post-hoc identification?

+To improve measurement validity, we plan to restrict the codebook to ``high-agreement'' misconceptions from Section \ref{high-agreement-misconceptions}, which are straightforward to observe (e.g., users instructing the chatbot to access URLs).
+Second, we will test whether labeling becomes easier when restricting conversations to IP addresses from countries with high English proficiency (using metrics like the EF English Proficiency Index \cite{EFEducationFirst2025EFIndex}).
+This would reduce global representativeness but may be important for creating an initial expandable contribution.

+With a focused codebook, we plan to take a more thorough approach to identifying examples and strengthening the empirical evidence.
+For high-agreement misconceptions, we will use keyword or fuzzy matching (e.g., via an LLM) to filter conversations with suggestive prompt language--such as URLs or algebraic equations--then annotate only these filtered subsets.
+This will likely provide more information per conversation than our current study, where non-misconception conversations were the dominant class.

+Focusing on confidently-identifiable categories also enables addressing a critical question: what happens \textit{after} a misconceived prompt?
+How often does the LLM-based tool correct users (perhaps by responding that it cannot access a URL)?
+If corrective feedback is common, misconceptions may be quickly mitigated.
+However, if the model appears to comply with impossible requests, misconceptions may persist or be reinforced.
+We intend to label how frequently WildChat corrects misconceptions within conversations, at least for the most common categories.

-Several threats to validity warrant consideration.
-First, our brainstormed misconceptions are biased by the authors' professional backgrounds and positionality; researchers from different contexts may prioritize different misconceptions.
-Second, the WildChat dataset is non-representative by design.
-Its creators note: "Since our chatbot is hosted on Hugging Face Spaces, the majority of users are likely associated with the IT community."
-Additionally, inferring user intentions or misconceptions from interaction logs is imperfect---we lack direct access to user expectations at the time of prompting.
+Beyond inter-rater reliability, our study has other limitations inherent to the study design.
+Regarding the WildChat dataset, despite its creators noting that ``Since our chatbot is hosted on Hugging Face Spaces, the majority of users are likely associated with the IT community,” its representativeness may still be limited.
+In addition, inferring user intentions from interaction logs is imperfect, as we lack direct access to user expectations.
+Furthermore, LLM-based tools continue to evolve in their affordances (web access, code execution, cross-session memory).
+Nevertheless, we expect persistent variation across assistants and believe that our findings can help to ground how such capabilities can be more clearly communicated.

-Finally, our findings' usefulness may be limited by the dataset's age (collection ended in May 2024).
-If conversational LLM-based tools have since converged on standard affordances (web access, code execution, cross-session memory), historical user misconceptions may be less relevant.
-However, we anticipate continued variance in conversational assistant affordances as organizations develop internal tools with distinct cost, security, and user requirements.